skip to main content

 Benefits of participation

-• receive School of Medicine required Faculty Development Credit (credit hours will vary based on the extent of your participation)
+• receive College of Medicine required Faculty Development Credit (credit hours will vary based on the extent of your participation)

 • demonstrate evidence of peer review and observation of instruction which can provide objective information about your teaching for your promotion and tenure dossier